Are You Monitoring All Of The Right Metrics?

 Every Thursday, I have a working lunch with a couple of friends who also work in marketing.
 So I could easily have opened this article with a “an SEO, a copywriter and a marketing executive walk into a bar” type of joke.

 Then there is the issue of links.
 Most agencies I know deliver X links to their clients for Y amounts of money.
-Yet there are also agencies which build links that will not do much in terms of either traffic, or conversions, or even revenues.
+Yet there are also agencies that build links that will not do much in terms of either traffic or conversions, or even revenues.

 With digital marketing being the complex puzzle with so many moving parts that it is – how do we know we are doing right by our client?

 Let me distract you from the main part of this article just a little bit more, with a rather shameful (or egoistic) personal example.

 A few months ago, I worked on a project for a productivity tool.
 And since the client had told me their goal for the month was having 20 people sign up for a trial, I made them one link.
 One link on a popular thread in a huge community, which in turn led to 22 people converting.
 From one link, and we had agreed I was building them 8.
 Had I achieved my goal, or was I now tasked with building 7 more?